Disagreement (epistemology): The Conciliatory School

-This school contends that a person must consider his peer belief as equally valid as his own.
+Conciliationism contends that a person must consider his peer belief as equally valid as his own.
 Consequently, he must respond by revising his own belief, taking into account his peer belief.
 The options are to attribute equal weight to each belief and meet in the middle.
 There are disagreements, like belief and disbelief in God, where this is not possible.
 In these cases the right response is to suspend one's own belief.

 The Steadfast School

 This school contends that a person must adhere to his own original belief notwithstanding his knowledge of a disagreeing peer.
 One given reason is that although from a third person perspective both disputants are likely to be correct, from one's own perspective, a person should trust himself.

 Another given reason is related to the dispute over the Uniqueness Thesis.
 According to those who deny the Uniqueness Thesis, there are cases where two contradictory beliefs are justified.
 Therefore, the fact that there exists contradictory belief does not necessarily entail that one of the beliefs is not justified.
-Consequently, the existence of a disagreement does not necessarily requires any of the disputants to change his belief.
+Consequently, the existence of a disagreement does not necessarily require any of the disputants to change his belief.